Ceremony Templates

 - • Romans 8:31–39

-Hymn selections, scripture readings, and the order of service are usually arranged with your parish priest or celebrant.
+Hymn selections, scripture readings, and the order of service are usually arranged with your pastor or celebrant.

 Sections · all editable, all skippable